-What’s the one thing missing from many Christmas celebrations?
-Gratitude, of course!
+What’s the one thing missing from many Thanksgiving celebrations?
+Gratitude, oh my!
 Hard as they may try, parents face real challenges instilling this virtue into their little ones.
 Today’s “me first” society leads kid astray.
 I believe God wants us to instruct our children to have a good attitude in all things.
-Supplement your thankfulness lessons with these three object lessons.
+Supplement your Thanksgiving Sunday School lesson with these three object lessons.

 Wrap up a gift and display it as you tell this story.
 Say, “Pretend that you spent months finding the perfect gift for someone you love.
 You searched and searched until you found a gift that you’re sure your loved one will appreciate.
 It was an expensive gift and you had to sell everything you own to buy it.
 Finally, you did it.
 You put the gift in a box and you wrapped it up.
 When the right day came, you gave the gift to that person you loved.
 You couldn’t hardly wait!
 You showed them the gift, holding it out in your hands but the person you loved said, ‘No thank you.’
 She wouldn’t open it, she just turned and walked away.
 You left feeling sad and rejected.
 God feels the same way when we reject His son, Jesus.
 God’s best gift was His son.
 Jesus gave his life so we could go to heaven.
 Will you accept God’s gift today?”

 Attitude of gratitude: (2 Cor.
 9:7) Children’s Sermon

 For this object lesson, write the word “attitude” on a dry erase board.
 Talk to kids about what attitude means.
 Slowly, erase and add the letters needed to spell “gratitude.”
 Tell kids that God wants them to have an attitude of gratitude.
 They should remember to be thankful for their blessings.

 Stinky egg: (Col. 3:15) Object Lesson